TheByteStuff/Log4NetAppenders/README.md

 EncryptedForwardingAppender: ForwardingAppender to allow encryption of logged messages (both the message text and exception text).
 Current implementation uses PGP/GPG encryption.

-Note: certificates and encryption keys are supplied in the code base for use with the unit tests and to provide a functioning example.
+Note: SSL certificates and PGP encryption keys are supplied in the code base for use with the unit tests and to provide a functioning example.
 New entities should be created to use with your deployment.